compact-disc/GamerBot/README.md

 - Auto Role functionality - Users add their own specific roles and/or react roles
 - Image returner based on given parameter
 - Always more Documentation/Javadoc
+- Spring Integration with user accounts and bot management per server?